zZyan/ds_music_recommendation/README.md

 #### Data pipeline
 Step 1: get data, unzip files
-Step 2: investigate into the data, transform unstructured data to structured Step 3: preprocess, feature engineering
+- use AWS Athena to extract all zipped files and save into seperate tables for Play, Down, Search Step 2: investigate into the data, transform unstructured data to structured
+- load csv to python, clean the data slightly and save to seperate csv
+- challenge: large files for play, cannot be load into python, or sql server
+- solution: python script to write into table line by line Step 3: preprocess, feature engineering
-Step 4:
+Step 4: build model

 #### Collaborative filtering
 utility matrix for song frequency